CONNECT

 • Fold the bottom into the middle.

 Feeling a little intimidated?
 No need to be.
-Here's another quick video walk through
+Here's another quick video walkthrough.

 The Simple Method